 - a.
 Encourage flexibility in the development of land and in the design of structures. - b.
 Encourage planned diversification in the location of structures. - c.
 Encourage a creative approach to the use of land that results in better development and design than might otherwise be accomplished under the strict application of other sections of this Ordinance. - d.
 Allow for the design of developments that are architecturally and environmentally innovative, and that achieve better utilization of land than is possible through strict application of standard zoning and subdivision controls. - e.
 Combine and coordinate architectural styles, building forms, and structural/visual relationships within an environment that allows mixing of different land uses in an innovative and functionally efficient manner. - f.
 Provide for the efficient use of land to facilitate a more effective arrangement of land uses, structures, circulation patterns, and utilities. - g.
-Encourage land development that, to the greatest extent possible, preserves natural vegetation, respects natural topographic and geologic conditions, and refrains from adversely effecting flooding, soil, drainage, and other natural ecologic conditions. - h.
-Provide for more usable and suitably located open space and recreation areas than might otherwise be provided under the application of other articles of this Ordinance. - i.
-Encourage the construction of appropriate aesthetic amenities that will enhance the character of the site.
+Encourage land development that, to the greatest extent possible, preserves natural vegetation, respects natural topographic and geologic conditions, and refrains from adversely effecting flooding, soil, drainage, and other natural ecologic conditions. - i.
+Encourage the construction of appropriate aesthetic amenities that will enhance the character of the site. - j.
+Guarantee quality construction commensurate with other developments within the community, and compatible with the character of the surrounding area and adjoining properties.

-- j.
-Guarantee quality construction commensurate with other developments within the community, and compatible with the character of the surrounding area and adjoining properties. - k.
+- k.
 Facilitate the implementation of adopted Village land use policies, particularly with respect to areas planned for potential redevelopment. - I. Encourage quality construction and design through an efficient application procedure that is sensitive to the need for expeditious development review.